ros2/ros2_documentation/source/Contributing/Quality-Guide.rst

 **Context For Implementation:**

-To enable Thread Safety Analysis, code must be annotated to let the compiler know more about the smantics of the code.
-These annotations are Clang-specific attributes - e.g. ``__atribute__(capability()))``.
+To enable Thread Safety Analysis, code must be annotated to let the compiler know more about the semantics of the code.
+These annotations are Clang-specific attributes - e.g. ``__attribute__(capability()))``.
 Instead of using those attributes directly, ROS 2 provides preprocessor macros that are erased when using other compilers.

 These macros can be found in `rcpputils/thread_safety_annotations.h <https://github.com/ros2/rcpputils/blob/master/include/rcpputils/thread_safety_annotations.h>`__